NWChemEx/ParallelZone/docs/source/developer/design/serialization.rst

 serialization library expects, whereas the latter means the serialization function must be templated (and thus can't be virtual).
 It's worth noting that hashing runs into the same problems, for the same reason.

+Section :ref:`reflection_design` explores the possibility of adding reflection to our classes.
+The verdict there is that Boost::Describe looks promising in this regard.